We dive on on why these guys are these guys are on top and what makes a fantasy podcast the best.

 A strong cast of hosts and writers

 They are super nice guys that keep it real and offer a lot of great fantasy-winning advice

 Hosts: Christian Brito, Armando Crespo, John Chapman, and Dale Demott

 Writers and supporting cast include: JJ Clayton, Austin Kenneth, and Nick

-When I first had Nick on my show I knew this guy knew his stuff.
-This podcast is organized from a sound production standpoint, all the way to the well-organized website.
+When I first had Nick on my show, I knew this guy knew his stuff.
+This podcast is organized from a sound production standpoint, all the way to a well-organized website.
 The offering is large and complete while maintaining knowledge and offering well-researched content without sacrifice.
-They are really good at what they do and the passion shines through.
+They are good at what they do, and the passion shines through.

 Roto Street Journal Podcast

 Like the real game, fantasy football is truly a game of inches.
 From that crucial waiver wire pick-up to the right Round 10+ draft picks, fantasy titles are won with those hard-nosed, unsung, fullback-style moves.
 That’s where the astutely researched, undeniably bold, and fully-uncensored genius takes of The Wolf of Roto Street comes in, paving your path to Fantasy Football glory.
 The Wolf is a fantasy addict through and through, and his affliction can be your gain… all packaged up with humor and raw emotion you won’t find from pretty much any other in this soft industry.
 Offering Includes:

 One of the living legends in the fantasy football space is Walter Cherepinsky.
 Being in the industry for over 20 years, this guy knows his stuff and offers a ton of value for not only fantasy football but for everything football!
 I really like what Walter has done with his personal brand.
 He is dedicated to football and puts in a lot of hard work and time into his research.
 Passion and knowledge in the fantasy podcasting space are defined with Walter Football.
 I highly recommend you check them out.